(Click on a picture to enlarge it.)

 On 1st August 2020 we celebrated our 50th wedding anniversary.

 We have three children and five grandchildren.
 Our children were each born in a different country.
 Greta was born in Bærum Sykehus near Oslo, Norway in 1973.
 Colin was born in Welwyn Garden City, England, in 1975.
 Martin was born in Kirkcaldy, Scotland in 1978.
-All our kids are now over 40 - how did that happen?

 Greta was born in Norway while we were living there.
 She started school in Dysart, Fife but spent most of her schooling in Appleby.
 She did an engineering degree in Leeds then moved "down south" after university and joined Oracle.
 There she met Spence Nichols, they married in July 2004 and settled in Charvil, near Reading.
 Spence is a freelance IT man currently working for BMW and Greta works in the head office of Waitrose.
 They gave us two lovely grandchildren, Rebekah in April 2007, and Ben in June 2009.